Khelte Khelte Shikhi: A Proposed HCI Framework for Gamified Interactive Learning with Minecraft in Bangladeshi Education Systems: Abstract

 \section{Abstract}

-Game-based learning shows real promise for engaging students in well-funded schools, but what about everyone else?
-We propose a practical framework for implementing Minecraft Education Edition in Bangladesh's 130,000 schools where 55 percent lack reliable internet, rural areas experience 12-16 hour daily power availability, only 8 percent of rural schools have computer access, and student-teacher ratios reach 52:1.
-Our approach tackles these constraints head-on with three deployment tiers: cloud-based multiplayer for urban schools with stable infrastructure (15 percent), local area network solutions with solar power for semi-urban contexts (30 percent), and offline turn-based modes using refurbished hardware for rural settings (55 percent).
-We provide eight pre-built curriculum-aligned worlds with complete Bangla localization covering topics from Lalbagh Fort reconstruction to monsoon flood simulation.
-The interface accommodates first-time users through progressive complexity, culturally-familiar metaphors using local farming and architecture, and accessibility features including keyboard-only controls and 200 percent text scaling.
-Teacher training spans 48 hours across digital literacy, pedagogical integration, and content creation.
-We detail evaluation protocols with specific benchmarks: 15 percent learning gains, 70 percent transfer task mastery, System Usability Scale scores above 70, and sub-two-dollar cost per student-hour.
-This framework has not been empirically validated; it synthesizes game-based learning theory, HCI principles, and contextual analysis to provide implementable specifications for pilot testing in resource-constrained settings.
+Game-based learning shows real promise for engaging students in well-resourced classrooms, but what about the millions who study in schools with far fewer opportunities?
+We propose a practical framework for bringing Minecraft Education Edition into Bangladesh’s 130,000 schools, where 55\% lack reliable internet, rural areas receive only 12–16 hours of electricity per day, computer access in rural schools is just 8\%, and student–teacher ratios can reach 52:1.
+Our approach addresses these constraints directly through three deployment tiers: cloud-based multiplayer for urban schools with stable infrastructure (15\%), local-area network (LAN) solutions with optional solar power for semi-urban schools (30\%), and fully offline, turn-based modes using refurbished hardware for rural contexts (55\%).
+We provide eight curriculum-aligned Minecraft worlds with complete Bangla localization, covering topics from Lalbagh Fort reconstruction to monsoon flood simulation.
+The interface supports first-time users through progressive complexity, culturally familiar metaphors rooted in local farming and architecture, and accessibility features such as keyboard-only controls and 200\% text scaling.
+We outline evaluation benchmarks including 15\% learning gains, 70\% transfer-task mastery, System Usability Scale scores above 70, and a per-student cost below two dollars per hour.
+Although not yet empirically validated, this work synthesizes game-based learning theory, HCI principles, and contextual analysis to offer implementable specifications for pilot testing in resource-constrained settings.
+It is presented as a design-oriented conceptual framework rather than a field deployment, providing an implementation-ready blueprint for future empirical validation.